 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 94% of the total number of points available, with 5% exception reporting.
+The most recent published results were 92% of the total number of points available.
+Exception reporting was lower than the CCG and England averages (practice 5%, CCG 7%, England 9%).
 (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).

-This practice was not an outlier for any QOF (or other national) clinical targets.
-Data from 2014/2015 showed:
+The practice was an outlier for diabetes QOF targets in 2014-15.
+Data showed: